ChristianCornelis/Cloud-Image-Processing/README.md

 # CIS 4010 Final Project
 ## Christian Cornelis (0939357), Mohammadamin Sheikhtaheri (0930853), Samuel Tracz (0927451)
 This repo contains the source code used to connect to the Azure Computer Vision, AWS Rekognition, and Google Vision APIs via their Python SDKs, as well as the report of our findings.
-Please find out report pdf at the root level of this repo, as well as a zipped folder containing all LaTeX files used to create it.
+Please find out report pdf, `Team 3 Report.pdf` at the root level of this repo, as well as a zipped folder containing all LaTeX files used to create it in `team3_report.zip`.
+Our presentation slides can be found in `Team 3 Presentation.pdf`, and the presentation video can be found [here](https://youtu.be/mYXJ3E2aEJA)

-## Requirements
+## Requirements to run scripts

 ### Azure Computer Vision
 - You must have an Azure account